- How is Liberapay funded?

 - Yes.
 Liberapay is based in France and complies with the European Union's financial regulations.
 Our payment processors are all properly licensed, and they help us block fraud, money laundering, and terrorism financing.

 - How do I know that my donation won't go to an impostor?

 - You can usually check the authenticity of a Liberapay profile by looking at the social accounts connected to it.
-When a user connects an external account (for example a GitHub or Twitter account) to a Liberapay profile they automatically prove that they control these accounts.
+Only someone who controls a social account can connect it to a Liberapay profile, because the process includes an authentication step.
 You can also look for a link to a Liberapay profile in a project's official website.
 Finally if you have doubts about a specific account you can ask us and we'll look into it.

 - How do I know that my pledges won't be claimed by an impostor?

 - A pledge is linked to an account on another platform (e.g. GitHub) and it can only be claimed by someone who controls this account.